Y0Coss/docs-fork/pages/bare_metal_cloud/dedicated_servers/raid_soft_uefi/guide.en-gb.md

 nvme0n1     259:5    0 476.9G  0 disk
 ```

-Run the following command, to confirm that the disk has been successfully "wiped":
+To ensure that the disk has been successfully "wiped":

 ```sh
 parted /dev/nvme0n1